JohnsonChenz/CircleScroller/README.md

         * Setup your custom circle button data...
         */

-        // Add circle button data into list circleButtonDatas.Add(yourCustomCircleButtonData);
+        // Add circle button data into CircleScroller this._circleScroller.Add(yourCustomCircleButtonData);
     }

-    // Init Circle Scroller by assigning list of circle button data into it this._circleScroller.Init(circleButtonDatas);
+    // Refresh CircleScroller display based on your set-up data. this._circleScroller.Refresh();

     // Snap to target circle button by specific button index (The index depends on the order of Circle Button List) this._circleScroller.SnapToCenter(0);